Skip to main content

 What is Ranked Choice Boston?

 Ranked Choice Boston is a space for residents seeking more equitable and democratic outcomes to come together in community and coalition.
-We are building on Boston’s overwhelming support for Ranked Choice Voting (RCV) by continuing to educate and organize support for the use of RCV in our city elections.
+We are building on Boston’s overwhelming support for ranked choice voting (RCV) by continuing to educate and organize support for the use of RCV in our city elections.

 What is Ranked Choice Voting?